abbreviatedman/darkest-timeline/README.md

 ### Stretch Goals

 * Add a row/column with an image for each event.
 Store the image _locally_, preferably in a subdirectory of your project.
+* Make a separate page for each table.
+Be sure to give the user a link from each page to the other, with clear link text so they know where they're going for the best user experience.
+* Add table headings for each column or row (depending on the layout!).
+Look up the `<th>` tag!
+* Change the content of your second table to add a "brightest" timeline version of the same events.
+Finally, a story that doesn't use tragedy as a narrative crutch!